evolbioinfo/bayesian_bootstrap_analyses/README.md

 The required software are: Java and Apptainer/Singularity.

-The results are given in the release of this repository.
+The results are given in the [release](https://github.com/evolbioinfo/bayesian_bootstrap_analyses/releases/tag/v0.1) page of this repository.